-Recent years saw the rise of vaginal infections in the category of obstetric-gynecological disorders and diseases.
-According to various authors, the statistics for vaginal infections vary from 30% to 60% and even 80% of all inflammatory diseases of the genital organs.
-Bacterial vaginosis is a risk factor that can cause severe pathology of female genital organs and lead to pregnancy and childbirth complications.
+In recent years there has been a rise in vaginal infections falling within the category of obstetric-gynecological disorders and diseases.
+According to various reports, vaginal infections account for 30-60%, or even up to 80%, of all inflammatory diseases affecting genital organs.
+Bacterial vaginosis is a risk factor that can cause severe pathology of female genital organs leading to pregnancy and childbirth complications.

-Several authors showed in their studies the link between the disease and chorioamnionitis, postpartum endometritis, premature birth and birth of low birth-weight babies, inflammatory processes of the genital organs, purulent septic complications in the mother and child in the postpartum period, and other obstetric and neonatal pathology.
-In this regard, early diagnosis and timely etiotropic therapy can help prevent the development of complications and improve the effectiveness of treatment.
+Several reports demonstrated there may be a link between bacterial vaginosis and chorioamnionitis, postpartum endometritis, premature birth, low birth-weight babies, inflammatory processes of the genital organs, purulent septic complications affecting the mother and child in the postpartum period, and/or other obstetric and neonatal pathology.
+Nevertheless, early diagnosis and timely etiotropic therapy can help prevent development of complications and improve the effectiveness of treatment.

-Bacterial vaginosis disrupts vaginal microbiocenosis and encourages the growth of harmful endogenous microflora.
-In this case, the proper microflora of the vagina is replaced by other microorganisms like Bacteroides, Fusobacterium, Peptostreptococcus, Veillonellas, Gardnerella and Mycoplasma.
+Bacterial vaginosis disrupts vaginal microbiocenosis and promotes growth of harmful endogenous microflora.
+In such cases, proper microflora of the vagina is replaced by other microorganisms including Bacteroides, Fusobacterium, Peptostreptococcus, Veillonellas, Gardnerella, and/or Mycoplasma.

-As a rule, patients with bacterial vaginosis complain of unusual smelly white or grey discharges from the genital tracts, especially after intercourse or during menstruation.
-Is untreated the unconformable symptoms can last for years.
-Within time, the discharge turns yellow-green, it also thickens and has an unpleasant smell.
-Sometimes it looks like sticky foam.
+Patients with bacterial vaginosis commonly complain of unusual smelly white or grey discharge from the genital tract, particularly following intercourse or during menstruation.
+When left untreated unconformable symptoms can last for years.
+Over time, discharge caused by bacterial vaginosis turns yellow-green, thickens, has an unpleasant smell, and in some instances appear as sticky foam.

-Most of the patients (63.9%) complain of bacterial vaginosis, which can develop as a complication of cervical ectopia, leukoplakia, endocervicitis and endometriosis.
-Vaginosis is also often concurrent with menstrual cycle disorders in women who have been using the intrauterine contraceptive device or coil longer than five years.
+For most patients (63.9%) who complain of bacterial vaginosis, this condition developed as a consequence of cervical ectopia, leukoplakia, endocervicitis, and/or endometriosis.
+Bacterial vaginosis commonly coincides with menstrual cycle disorders in women who have been using the intrauterine contraceptive device or coil longer than five years.

-There are many ways to treat the disease.
+There are many ways to treat bacterial vaginosis.
 Doctors often prescribe Flagyl (Metronidazole) as a drug of choice for etiotropic therapy of vaginosis.
-They prefer Flagyl for its broad anti-anaerobic spectrum of action.
-While in a microbial cell, Metronidazole turns into an active form and binds DNA to blocks the nucleic acids synthesis.
-If bacterial vaginosis is diagnosed for the first time, a patient is recommended to take one 500 mg Flagyl tablet twice a day for a week.
+They prefer Flagyl because it demonstrates a broad spectrum of anti-anaerobic action.
+When attacking a microbial cell, Metronidazole is activated and binds DNA while blocking nucleic acid synthesis.
+If bacterial vaginosis is diagnosed for the first time, it is recommended that patients take one 500 mg Flagyl tablet twice a day for one week.

-The half-life of the drug is 8-10 hours: it is entirely removed from the body after 1-2 days after administration.
-Flagyl is removed via urine in unchanged form as metabolites.
-Flagyl can cause a loss of appetite, dryness and unpleasant taste in the mouth, nausea, vomiting, diarrhea, headache, rashes and itching.
-Side effects may go away after you stop taking medicine.
+The half-life of Flagyl is 8-10 hours and is entirely removed from the body 1-2 days after administration.
+Flagyl is removed via urine as a metabolite.
+Flagyl can cause a loss of appetite, dryness and unpleasant taste in the mouth, nausea, vomiting, diarrhea, headache, rashes, and/or itching.
+These side effects could be expected to go away after Flagyl treatment is stopped.